mdolancode/mdolancode/README.md

 <br>

-I am an Indie iOS Developer with two years of experience and from Vancouver, Canada.
-I have previously worked in the EV industry, and my interests are in crypto, creating electronic music, and learning more about software development.
+I have two years of iOS experience with Swift and I'm from Vancouver, Canada.
+Previously I worked in the EV industry, and my interests are in crypto, creating electronic music, and learning more about software development.
 Also, I am a former world-class competitive bagpiper and have performed in Scotland, Ireland, Belgium, France, the United States of America, Japan and my home country of Canada.

 <br>